 Generally the guard is positioned transversely to the handle and blade and can be made in the most diverse forms, from the most essential to the most elaborate with shapes, designs.

 In the traditional form the guard allows the use of the knife but in more extreme knives it is made with shapes that allow the specific use of the right or left hand.

 These are collectibles or saber screens where a special ergonomics of use and protection of the armed hand is usually required and there are no changes of hand of the weapon itself.

 It can be simple with the extension of the back of the blade, with a conformation suitable for the stop of the thumb (thumb rise or thumb ramp), taking advantage of the knife itself appropriately shaped but is often made with an added part grafted as is generally used in hidden cod knives in which the hilt is formed by a central part or solid,from a cruise (which is the central hole, point of the hilt through which the tail passes, and then from the top or bottom branches of the crossbar, or both sides that can have the simplest or most bizarre shapes (straight, curved, symmetrical, asymmetrical, opposites as direction, etc.)

-The guard arm is the branch of the hilt that protrudes from the side of the wire, while the parade arm is the one that protrudes from the back of the blade.
+It is the branch of the hilt protruding from the side of the thread, while the parade arm is the one protruding from the side of the back of the blade.

-The lanyard hole nthe end of the handle is often present a , i.e. a piece of lanyard generally used in large knives as a safety measure (placing it around the wrist) but fashionable even in knives closeable to help you pull the instrument out of your pocket.
+Generally used in large knives as a safety measure (placing it around the wrist) but also fashionable in closing knives to help pull the tool out of the pocket.

-The choice of knife must become more conscious!
+The choice of knife must become more aware!

 If you liked what you read and it was useful before you leave the page share the article through the social keys that you see at the top and comments.
 Thank you very much!